LifeStage Investment Management

 Aligning Your Actual Investment Mix with Your Target

-LifeStage allocates account balances among six of Wespath’s investment funds to create a customized target investment mix (i.e., the mix between equity and fixed income investments), which is based on your Personal Investment Profile.
+LifeStage Investment Management allocates account balances among a selection of Wespath’s investment funds to create a customized target investment mix (i.e., the mix between equity and fixed income investments), which is based on your Personal Investment Profile.

-There are two funds to which your account will not be invested by LifeStage: The Multiple Asset Fund (MAF) and Equity Social Values Plus Fund (ESVPF).
-These funds are diversified multiple asset class funds, or “pre-mixed” funds.
+There are four funds to which your account will not be invested by LifeStage Investment Management: the Multiple Asset Fund (MAF), Equity Social Values Plus Fund (ESVPF), Social Values Choice Bond Fund (SVCBF) and the U.S. Treasury Inflation Protection Fund (USTPF).